jonschipp/ISLET/README.md

 Target:         |    Description:
 ----------------|----------------
-install         | Install ISLET: install-files + configuration update		| Updates and install new code: pull + install uninstall       | Uninstall ISLET (Recommended to backup your stuff first) mrproper 	| Removes files that did not come with the source install-files   | Copies the islet config and scripts files configuration   | Configures the newly copied config and script files.
-Sets CONFIG variable for operation pull  	        | Checkout master branch and run git pull install-docker  | Installs latest Docker from Docker repo (Ubuntu only) user-config     | Configures a user account called demo security-config | Configures sshd with security in mind
+install         | Install ISLET: install-files + configuration update		| Downloads and install new code (custom changes to default files will be overwritten) uninstall       | Uninstall ISLET (Recommended to backup your stuff first) mrproper 	| Removes files that did not come with the source install-docker  | Installs latest Docker from Docker repo (Ubuntu only) user-config     | Configures a user account called demo w/ password dem security-config | Configures sshd and pam_limits with islet relevant security in mind

 ### Dependencies